au-ts/lionsos_docs/content/docs/kitty/_index.md

 ## Architecture

-Below is a diagram of the (simplified) architecutre of the Kitty system that contains all of the components involved.
+Below is a diagram of the (simplified) architecutre of the Kitty system that contains all of the various components involved.

 ![Kitty architecture diagram](/kitty_architecture.svg)